-B2.4.1 gmake Targets for Building and Administering Configurations gmake <config> builds a configuration.
-If the configuration doesn't exist, it will create it.
+B2.4.1 gmake Targets for Building and Administering Configurations gmake <config>-clean removes all object and dependency files from a configuration.

 A target for gmake can be naively thought of as an argument that tells it which of several things listed in the Makefile it is to do.
 The command gmake help lists all gmake targets: